SERVIR-Amazonia/barbados-training/landcover-mapping-gee/challenge.md

 <img align="center" src="../images/landcover-mapping/BBlandcover.PNG" hspace="15" vspace="10" width="600">

+You can also experiment with using other input satellite data other than Landsat.
+For instance, Sentinel-1 and 2, and others.

-I have another script, called [LandCoverMappingS1S2_BBLandsSurveysRefData](https://code.earthengine.google.com/?scriptPath=users%2Fkwoodward%2Fcaribbean-trainings%3Abarbados-trainings%2FLandCoverMappingS1S2_BBLandsSurveysRefData) that utilizes this dataset with Sentinel-1 SAR + Sentinel-2 Optical training data.
+I have another script, called [LandCoverMappingS1S2_BBLandsSurveysRefData](https://code.earthengine.google.com/?scriptPath=users%2Fkwoodward%2Fcaribbean-trainings%3Abarbados-trainings%2FLandCoverMappingS1S2_BBLandsSurveysRefData) that is an alteration of the one we did today.
+The differences are that the reference land cover data is the BB Lands & Surveys sample and the input satellite data is Sentinel-1 SAR and Sentinel-2.
 Check it out and see if it sparks any ideas.

 ## Happy Coding!
 Do some experimentation, collaborate with your colleagues, ask your instructor questions - Good luck!